taisaofishy/Cadence-ROPA/.github/ISSUE_TEMPLATE/cadence-ropa-template.md

 _For example: SQL Database Clusters, name of specific file locations, AWS S3 etc._

 ## Who has access to the data?
+_For example: Anyone with looker, Anyone with access to Powershell, Specifc Team Names, Specific Group Names, etc._

 ## How are users accessing the data?
 _For example: Okta, 2FA, Credentials, etc._